Zilliqa/scilla-docs/docs/source/scilla-checker.rst

 The functor (parameterized structure) takes the annotation from the previous phase as the parameter ``R``.
-In the Scilla checker this previous phase is the parser, but any phase could be added inbetween the two phases by specifying the phase in the top-level runner.
+In the Scilla checker this previous phase is the parser, but any phase could be added in-between the two phases by specifying the phase in the top-level runner.

 The type ``rep`` specifies that the new annotation is a pair of a type